Richard J. Chandler Composer Biography

 In essence, my work as a composer is driven by a deep love for music and a desire to create pieces that resonate with both performers and listeners.
 I strive to craft compositions whose sophistication includes some technically and musically demanding elements while remaining enjoyable to learn and perform.

-Music, for me, is a journey of continuous discovery and expression, and I am grateful for the opportunity to share my creations with my fellow musicians and their audiences.
+Music is a journey of continuous discovery and expression, and I am grateful for the opportunity to share my creations with my fellow musicians and their audiences.